Limited Edition (Magic: The Gathering)

 Magic: The Gathering Limited Edition is the first Magic: The Gathering card set.
 It premiered in a limited release at Origins Game Fair in 1993, with a general release that August.
 The initial print run of 2.6 million cards sold out quickly, and a new printing run was released in October 1993.
 These two runs are known as Limited Edition Alpha and Limited Edition Beta, or just Alpha and Beta for short.
-Although Alpha and Beta are referred to as different sets by some, officially they are the same set; Wizards of the Coast had expected that people wouldn't necessarily be able to tell the two press runs apart.
+Although Alpha and Beta are referred to as different sets by some, officially they are the same set; Wizards of the Coast had expected that people would not necessarily be able to tell the two press runs apart.
 Beta fixed a number of misprints and errors on cards.
 The printer accidentally used different corner rounding dies for the second run, resulting in Alpha cards being noticeably distinct in shape and appearance from Beta cards and all subsequent cards.
 The Beta printing also included a revised rulebook with a number of clarifications, although creator Richard Garfield's short fiction "Worzel's Tale" was removed to make room.

 The print run of Beta is given as 7.3 million or 7.8 million depending on the source.
 Despite the set's print run being about three times as big as Alpha's, Beta sold out as quickly as its predecessor.

 Limited Edition cards have no expansion symbol, no copyright date, and no trademark symbols; the text on the bottom left consists only of an artist credit.